henna003/Ohjelmistojen_yllapito-_ja_testaus/Logging/README.md

 ## App

 logger.js
 - Creating a logging configuration to use Winston

 main.js
 - Implementing logging in to application

+## Test

-Run the application: node src/main.js
+Run the application:
+- node src/main.js

-Check log files created in the log files: logs/error.log and logs/combined.log
+Check log files created in the log files:
+- logs/error.log and logs/combined.log

 # TASK 2 Creating a tally counter REST API with Express